MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-acs-msgraph/includes/10-OrgData-Retrieving-Files-Chats.md

         - Visit https://onedrive.com and login using your Microsoft 365 Developer tenant credentials.
         - Select **My files** in the left navigation.
         - Select **Upload** and then **Folder** from the menu.
-        - Select the *openai-acs-msgraph/customer documents* folder from the project you cloned.
+        - Select the *customer documents* folder from the project you cloned.

         :::image type="content" source="../media/add-files-ondrive.png" alt-text="Uploading a Folder":::